-Tenjin Matsuri (天神祭)
+Tenjin Matsuri in Osaka, Japan (天神祭)

 Tenjin Matsuri in Osaka is ranked one of the top three summer festivals in Japan alongside Gion Matsuri in Kyoto and Kanda Matsuri in Tokyo.
 It is known as the festival of the Tenmangu Shrine and honors the deity Sugawara Michizane, the deity of scholarship or learning.

-During this event you’ll find traditional dancing and a procession of shrines that lead to a river where participants show off their rowing skills on boats.
+During this event, you’ll find traditional dancing and a procession of shrines that lead to a river where participants show off their rowing skills on boats.
 At the end of the festival, there is also a large fireworks show!

-In this post we’ll cover everything you need to know about Tenjin Matsuri including how to get to Osaka, where to stay in Osaka, the history behind the festival, and everything you need to know about attending Tenjin Matsuri.
+In this post, we’ll cover everything you need to know about Tenjin Matsuri including how to get to Osaka, where to stay in Osaka, the history behind the festival, and everything you need to know about attending Tenjin Matsuri.

 How to Get to Osaka